security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     Note the source IP address for packet number 1.
 This is the Windows VM that gets infected.
 This entire network trace only pertains to web-based traffic associated with our victim for a certain time window.

-    Right-click the first packet, and choose `Follow TCP Stream`.
+    Right-click the first packet, and choose `Follow` Then `TCP Stream`.
 This will bundle together all of the network packets associated with this single HTTP web request, as did `CAPme` for the single HTTP event that resulted in the malware download.

     {% include lab_question.html question='What HOST did the victim machine make a request to in the initial TCP session?' %}